Dwight Peck's personal Web site

 That's Mont Sâla, in the Canton of Vaud, Switzerland, on New Year's Day 2007.
 We've snuck up here from the lower right, in this photo.

-Here's a New Year's Day hiker searching about for a way down into the Cimetière-aux-Bourguignons on the far side of the mountain, the "Cemetery of the Burgundians", where Charles the Bold's mercenaries perished miserably trying to flee from the stalwart Swissies through the 'orrible limestone holes and cliffs in 1476.
+Here's a hiker searching for a way down into the Cimetière-aux-Bourguignons on the far side of the mountain, the "Cemetery of the Burgundians", where presumably Charles the Bold's mercenaries perished miserably trying to flee from the stalwart Swissies through the 'orrible limestone holes and cliffs in 1476.

-The top of the 15l5m summit between Monts Sâla and Pelé, late in the day, as we try to find a way out of here.
+The top of the 15l5m summit between Monts Sâla and Pelé, late in the day

-Down into the Cimetière-aux-Bourguignons it is, then -- horribly lost and wandering in limestone circles for another hour, until . . .
+Down into the Cimetière-aux-Bourguignons it is -- pathetically lost and wandering in limestone circles for another hour, until . . .

-. . . just as nightfall ceases all movement in the chilly forest, we emerge at Gouille-du-Cerf into sight of the meadows of Les Begnines, 17:00 on the dot.
+. . . we emerge at Gouille-du-Cerf into sight of the meadows of Les Begnines, 17:00 on the dot.

 Passing Le Couchant farm (1445m) as night closes in on the Jura mountains of Switzerland.

 Feedback and suggestions are welcome if positive, resented if negative, .
 All rights reserved, all wrongs avenged.
-Posted 9 February 2007, revised 26 September 2008.
+Posted 9 February 2007, revised 26 September 2008, revised 3 September 2014.